tatianegercina/FinTech/01-Lesson-Plans/12-NLP/Supplemental/StudentGuide.md

 - For a gentle introduction from Python click [here.](https://docs.python.org/3/howto/regex.html#regex-howto)
 - For an intro with practice prompts, try [this *Google for Education* module.](https://developers.google.com/edu/python/regular-expressions)
-- For quick glance cheat sheet click [here.](https://www.debuggex.com/cheatsheet/regex/python)
+- For a quick glance cheat sheet click [here.](https://www.debuggex.com/cheatsheet/regex/python)
 - For hands-on practice click [here](http://play.inginf.units.it/#/) or [here.](https://www.hackerrank.com/domains/regex)

 </details>

 <details>
-<summary>What is Lemmatization and Why do I need it?</summary>
+<summary>What is Lemmatization and why do I need it?</summary>

-Lemmatization is the process of removing the added elements of a word to bring it to its root.
+Lemmatization is the process of decomposing a word to its root, for example the lemmatized word *busiest* would be *busy*.
 NLTK provides in-built functionality for this process.
 The default for this function is to convert plural nouns to singular, but verbs and adjectives can also be converted.
 To use the function, we import the module and instantiate the object as follows:

 ```python
 from nltk.stem import WordNetLemmatizer
 lemmatizer = WordNetLemmatizer()
 ```

 We can then call on the function by using the method `.lemmatize()`.
 In the following example we will lemmatize the sentence:  *'Of all babies in the many worlds in all the galaxies that make our universe, baby yoda rules all hearts as cutest'*.
-The tokenized form of this sentence is stored in the object `baby_Yoda` and is a list of words as follows:
+The tokenized form of this sentence is as follows:
 ```python
 ['babies',
  'many',